Crossword Who's Who - B

 Sandy Balfour is an award-winning television producer, author and social activist.
 For three years he wrote the 'X-Philes' column in The Guardian, for which he has also been crossword editor, and the columns were collected in I Say Nothing (3).

 Douglas Barnard was an intelligence officer in World War II.
-He compiled crosswords for The Daily Telegraph from 1958 until 1992.
+He compiled crosswords for The Daily Telegraph from 1958 until 1992 and was one of the leading setters of his day.

 Douglas Barnard is one of the setters featured in Val Gilbert's book A Display of Lights (9): The Lives and Puzzles of the Telegraph's Six Greatest Cryptic Crossword Setters.